razzakd/RobotMovementInstructions/README.md

 <PRE><B>Instructions</B></PRE>

 1) This is a C# Console application and can be executed by downloading the source code and execting the the program in Visual Studio 2019.
-2) Users can enter the following commands using the windows Consol
+2) Users can enter the following commands using the windows Console

 PLACE X, Y, DIRECTION
 MOVE